robertZaufall/mindmanager_ai/readme.md

 ## How to use
 ### Configuration
 First of all you have to open the `config.py` in a text editor of your choice.
+Don't be overwhelmed by the huge list of variables.
+Just pick the lines you need and set its values.
 Use the apropriate LLM system for which you have an API key.
 These keys are available on the developer platforms of the AI vendors.
 If you want to run local models with Ollama or GPT4All you have to have either a newer Apple Mac model with M1, M2, M3 processor or a desktop or notebook with NVidia graphic card with at least 8GB graphic ram.